Deldood/superSplatViewer/README.md

 Uses SuperSplat as base and has a Tool to draw in a Zone for the Camera to move inside.
 Also adjusts Camera to get a first person experience.

-To learn more about SuperSplat, please refer to the [User Guide](https://github.com/playcanvas/supersplat/wiki).
+To learn more about SuperSplat, please refer to the [original git](https://github.com/playcanvas/supersplat).

 ## Local Development